 The safety cell

-Renault presented EPURE (vehicle for research into road user and enviroment protection), featuring the concept of a non-deformable cabin, and allowing for pedestrian impact.
+Renault presented EPURE (vehicle for research into road user and environment protection), featuring the concept of a non-deformable cabin, and allowing for pedestrian impact.

 ABS appeared on the R25.

-The second-generetion Renault System of Restraint and Protection (SRP2) appeared, with driver and passanger airbags, load limiters, pretensioners and headrests with close-up protection.
+The second-generation Renault System of Restraint and Protection (SRP2) appeared, with driver and passenger airbags, load limiters, pretensioners and headrests with close-up protection.